ahmedhussein18102002/XO-Game/README.md

-# XO Game using Texas Tiva-C Launchpad
+# XO Game using Texas Instruments Launchpad

 This project implements a simple XO game (also known as Tic-Tac-Toe) using the Texas Instruments Launchpad development board (Tiva C Series) along with additional components like a Nokia 5110 LCD, push buttons for player input, LEDs with resistors, a potentiometer, and a buzzer for sound effects.